 Pricing your services.

 You’re all set!
-You now have a business!
+You now have your own land clearing business!
 But how much should you charge for your services?
 This is always a difficult question to answer, but there are a few things you can keep in mind.

-One of the best ways to determine how much to charge is to find out what other businesses in your area are charging for similar services.
+One of the best ways to determine how much to charge is to find out what other businesses in your area are charging for similar services or per land clearing project.
 You can do this by searching online or calling around to get quotes.
 Once you have an idea of the going rate, you can adjust your prices up or down based on the quality of your services and the equipment you’re using.